kabaehr/kabaehr.github.io/_posts/2016-09-04-aurelia-advanced-i18n.markdown

 <p>
 But that fixed not all of my problems and it caused me some headache to figure out how to solve them.
 I discovered that you have to include a JSON file for every locale you are supporting in order to use <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat">numberformat</a> and <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat">dateformat</a>.
 So I created a file where I included all needed locales and imported this file in my project.
-Next to that you could use this file for determining supported languages for the <i>language-switch</i>.
+Next to that, you could use this file for determining supported languages for the <i>language-switch</i>.
 </p>

 {% highlight html %}